Dhghomon/easy_rust/README.md

   | |_____- `match` arms have incompatible types
 ```

 But a macro doesn't care, because it's just giving an output.
-It's not a compiler.
+It's not a compiler - it's code before code.
 So you can do this:

 ```rust
 macro_rules! six_or_print {